• Skip to primary navigation

 This may contain affiliate links, please see my full DISCLOSURE POLICY for details.

-Originating in the 19th century in Sweden these cookies are also known as "hallongrotta," which means "raspberry cave," because the indent is usually filled with raspberry jam.
-The dough is usually an enriched shortbread dough or a sugar cookie dough that gets rolled into balls and has an indent made in the center of the cookie with your thumb.
+Originating in the 19th century in Sweden these cookies are also known as “hallongrotta,” which means “raspberry cave,” because the indent is usually filled with raspberry jam.
+The dough is an enriched shortbread dough or a sugar cookie dough that gets rolled into balls and has an indent made in the center of the cookie with your thumb.

-Instead of filling these cookies with jam, today's recipe is for icing thumbprint cookies, and the powdered sugar icing matches the sprinkles for a real showstopper cookie.
+Of course, I have to be different; I like to make these Pecan Thumbprint Cookies and fill them with apricot jam.
+But, instead of filling these cookies with jam, today’s recipe is for icing thumbprint cookies, and the powdered sugar icing matches the sprinkles for a real showstopper cookie.

 Have plenty of sprinkles on hand